ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the best form of Keratin?

-How much Keratin should I take daily?
+How much Keratin should I take?

 Ready to formulate with Keratin?